-In 1989, Dr. Glenn Seaborg was asked to brief President George A. Bush on the “cold fusion” phenomenon.
+In 1989, Dr. Glenn Seaborg was asked to brief President George H. W. Bush on the “cold fusion” phenomenon.
 On April 14 of that year he did so.

 Eugene F. Mallove wrote in Intimations of Disaster: Glenn Seaborg, the Scientific Process, and the Origin of the “Cold Fusion War” [.pdf]: